Cryru/Emotion/README.md

 2. Create a C# project, reference EmotionCore.dll, and setup the library files to copy on compilation.
 You will need them in the same folder as your executable.
 3. Write a game.

-For examples you can refer to the [EmotionSandbox](EmotionSandbox) project, or you can read the documentation within the source folder starting [here](/EmotionCore/src).
+For examples you can refer to the [EmotionSandbox](EmotionSandbox) project.

-## Notes

-- It is recommended when cloning Emotion to use ```git clone --depth=1 https://github.com/Cryru/Emotion.git``` because of the huge repository size.

 ## Projects Used

-SDL2 - The SDL platform is based entirely on it.

-SDL_TTF - Text drawing on the SDL platform.
+OpenTK - OpenGL/OpenAL bindings and context creation.

-FreeImage - Loading and converting images.
+FreeImage/FreeImage-DotNet-Core - Loading and converting images.

-FreeType - Loading fonts and glyphs.
+FreeType/SharpFont - Loading fonts and glyphs.

 TiledSharp [Modified] - Loading .tmx Tiled files.